 When to See a Doctor for Flu

 If you have an underlying medical condition and are experiencing flu symptoms, it’s crucial to seek medical advice promptly.
+These home remedies for colds are intended for mild symptom management and should not replace professional medical guidance.
 For otherwise healthy individuals, severe symptoms that warrant immediate medical attention include difficulty breathing, a severe sore throat, coughing up green or yellow mucus, and feelings of faintness.
 Additionally, if you exhibit signs and symptoms of pneumonia, such as chest pain, high fever, and difficulty breathing, it’s essential to consult a doctor promptly.

 For more healthcare tips, you can check out our list of remedies for common ailments during the rainy season.